African Things To Do

 • Coastal comfort

-Plan early mornings and sunsets; keep midday lighter
+Plan early mornings and sunsets; keep midday lighter and hydrated

 • What to pack